- For short wavelengths, strong spontaneous emission leads to a high threshold pump power (except when the gain bandwidth is narrow).

 Ultraviolet lasers find various applications:

 - Pulsed high-power ultraviolet lasers can be used for efficient cutting and drilling of small holes in a variety of materials, including materials which are transparent to visible light.
+They have a substantial market share in the area of laser micromachining, despite the higher cost compared with infrared laser sources.

 - Both continuous-wave and pulsed UV lasers are used for fabricating fiber Bragg gratings.